analiapcamargo/filtro_natal/README.md

 # Christmas Online Webcam Filter

-## A filter app was created using the PoseNet neural network.
+## A filter app was created using the PoseNet Neural Network.